The Best Powered Mixer for Consoles & Box/Racks

 We have a range of guides related to PA systems which you will find helpful:

 In the case of multiple speakers, the weight reduction adds up to a significant amount as you use more speakers.
-Active speakers inherently weigh more than passive speakers.
-This is important for touring musicians, buskers, and sound system rental providers.
+An powered speaker inherently weighs more than a passive speaker.
+This is important for touring musicians and sound system rental providers.

 For permanent and semi-permanent audio installations, this setup is also easier to maintain.